Top ten things to do on the Great Ocean Road

 Once a desolate land for beer lovers the start of the great ocean road is starting to gather inspiration from the large hipster town on the horizon.
 Venues such as Blackman’s Brewery in Torquay and Aireys Pub – Rogue Wave Brewing in Aireys inlet are leading the charge in producing world class craft ales.
 Blackman’s Brewery are pumping out new amazing ales of all styles left right and centre whilst Aireys Inlet is the perfect example of how a locals seaside pub can be successful with epic craft beers instead of VB and Pokies.
 Andys Trails beer tours are proud to include these craft beer heroes on the Ale Blazer craft beer tour.
 Travel even further up the coast and discover Sow and Piglets, the Port Cambell Brewery bar keeping the locals stocked in some amazing Ales (Nitro Strawberry Stout anyone?)
 Did you know: Two new Craft Brewery’s are in the works for the area as I write this.
 Great Balls of Excitement.

 So yeah, what sort of Great Ocean list wouldn’t include the scenic route!
-Its Epic.
-It was built by war veterans before excavating tools existed, its the worlds largest war memorial.
+It is Epic.
+It was built by war veterans before excavating tools existed, it’s the worlds largest war memorial.
 It is National Heritage Listed.
 It was in the movie Point Break

 The shipwreck coast line is quite literally one of the worlds most picturesque drives – superhint: take a tour and be a passenger.
 The stops you need to see – Twelve Apostles (a group of rock formations down to 8 as they fell down), Gibson steps (named after people literally fell down the steep incline), London Arch (used to be called London bridge till it fell down) and Loch Arc Gorge (named after the Loch Arc shipwrecking where 52 of the 54 crew drowned which is like falling down)